lpryszcz/htseq/doc/tutorials/bam_reader.rst

 tl;dr:

 - SAM is an uncompressed, text format
-- BAM is its compressed, binary sibiling
+- BAM is its compressed, binary sibling
 - CRAM is a newer compressed, binary format that evolved from BAM but is less widespread

 ``samtools`` can be used to simply convert between them from the command line.